kunalkathuria/SVXplorer/README.md

 ### USAGE

-SVXplorer can now be run from the "bin" sub-directory of the installation
+SVXplorer can now be run from the "bin" sub-directory of the installation (which can be added to user path to run it from any directory).

 ```
 ./bin/SVXplorer -h
 ```

-will show you all the options available to the user.
-Then run,
+will show all options available to the user.
+Then run

 ```
 make test